 After a fire …

 After a fire destroyed the first church in 1947, a new auditorium was built in its place.

 Grace Baptist Church experienced phenomenal growth during the early fifties.
 So much so that they felt they should sponsor a new church in the Goodwood area.
 Grace Baptist sponsored this mission church and on Sunday, October 25, 1953, Goodwood Baptist Church broke ground for the new combination chapel and education building.
 Sixty-two members of Grace Baptist Church transferred their letters to Goodwood Baptist Church.
 Their resources, excitement and leadership capacities added impetus and strength to the new fellowship.

-During the next fifty years, the members of Grace worshiped God, raised their children and worked as a family for the good of the community.
+During the next fifty years, the members of Grace worshiped God, raised their children, and worked as a family for the good of the community.

 Replant in 2010

 But by the year 2010 Grace had changed.
 Its members were few and all were older.
-The members prayed that if God desired Grace to continue in His work that He would bring new life to His church, and God sent CrossPoint.
-Just as Grace had sent out a leader and 60 of its members to Goodwood Baptist, CrossPoint also sent 60 of their members along with Pastor Byron Townsend with a commitment to “replant” Grace Baptist.
+The members prayed that if God desired Grace to continue in His work, He would bring new life to His church, and God sent CrossPoint.
+Just as Grace had sent out a leader and 60 of its members to Goodwood Baptist, CrossPoint also sent 60 of its members along with Pastor Byron Townsend with a commitment to “replant” Grace Baptist.
 On January 2, 2011 a new chapter with Grace began.